 - To get debts owed to you between $5001 and $35,000.
 This does not include any interest or expenses (such as court costs) that a claimant may be entitled to.

-- To receive damages (an amount of money) for personal injury up to $35,000.
+- To receive damages (an amount of money) for personal injury (other than for motor vehicle accident injury) up to $35,000.

 - To get back items (other than land) where the value of the items is between $5001 and $35,000.